aspirant55/411-spring-2024/assignments/ha-01/readme.md

 You will submit two files named `hexdump.c` and `decode-ipv4.c` via Gradescope.
 The autograder runs `gcc` on a `linux` machine.
-It is imperative that you ensure your code compiles and executes properly with the `gcc` compiler.
-You are **required** to include meaningful comments in your code and use proper style and indentation.
+It is imperative that you ensure your code compiles and executes properly with the `gcc` compiler **prior to submission**.
+You are also required to include meaningful comments in your code and use proper style and indentation.

 > [!CAUTION]